StephenBartos/CS-415/SimpleCompiler/ReadMe.md

-# Simple Compiler For a Pascal-like Language, Rutgers CS415 Project2
+# Simple Compiler For a Pascal-like Language: Rutgers CS415 Project2

 Using Bison and Flex, a parser and code generator (ILOC) is generated for a subset of a Pascal-like language.
 There are no procedures in this language.
 Base types are limited to integer and boolean Composit types are limited to single-dimensional arrays of based types, indexed by integers (0-based indexing).